BA7JCM/Freenom-Workers/README_EN.md

 On the variables page, add the following variable name and value.

-"SECRET_USERNAME" with your Freenom username.
+ •"SECRET_USERNAME" with your Freenom username.

-"SECRET_PASSWORD" with your Freenom password.
+ •"SECRET_PASSWORD" with your Freenom password.

 (Optional) Select the Encryption option for both variables to reduce the probability of leakage for your Freenom username and password.